Chapter 1. Introduction to Hammer

 Examples in this guide assume having saved credentials in the configuration file, or using a hammer authentication session.

 1.3.
-Standalone Use of Hammer
+Using Standalone Hammer

 # yum install tfm-rubygem-hammer_cli_katello